wendellpiez/XMLLunchbox/README.md

 [Saxon](http://www.saxonica.com) and
 [BaseX](http://www.basex.org).
 (And their developers will probably remind us they stand on the shoulders of giants.)

-Also, many thanks to djbpitt for kicking this off by showing just how easy a Docker container can be.
+Also, many thanks to @djbpitt for kicking this off by showing just how easy a Docker container can be, as well as serving as a model user and developer.

 ____